 Lighting designer Tom Dixon released this pendant lamp in 2006 at the Milan Furniture Fair.
 The shade is constructed of plastic polycarbonate and sheathed in a mirror-like copper finish.

-Both sturdy and whimsical, the copper lamp is a tongue-in-cheek way to collect a full ten kilograms of metal deposits as a long-term investment.
+Both sturdy and whimsical, the Copper Lamp 10Kg by Samuel Treindl and Tobias Sieber is a tongue-in-cheek way to collect a full ten kilograms of metal deposits as a long-term investment.